alcb1310/bca/README.md

 - Get one user by making a `GET` request to the `/api/v1/users/:id` route
 - Update one user by making a `PUT` request to the `/api/v1/users/:id` route
 - Delete one user by making a `DELETE` request to the `/api/v1/users/:id` route

+### Settings

+The settings for this application will be divided into the following:

+#### Projects

+The projects will be able to:

+- Create new projects by making a `POST` request to the `/api/v1/projects` route
+- Get all projects by making a `GET` request to the `/api/v1/projects` route
+- Get one project by making a `GET` request to the `/api/v1/projects/:id` route
+- Update one project by making a `PUT` request to the `/api/v1/projects/:id` route

 ## Deployment